shimaore/black-metal/call.coffee.md

       get_music: ->
         @get 'music'

 Local-Agent: the agent attached to this call leg.
-Can only be set once.
+Can only be set, once.

       set_local_agent: (agent_key) ->
         debug 'Call.set_local_agent', @key, agent_key
+        unless agent_key?
+          debug.dev 'Error: Can only set (not deleted) the local-agent', @key, agent_key return

         current = await @get_local_agent()
         return if agent_key is current